0xSero/partisia-docs/docs/pbc-fundamentals/byoc/onboarding-new-byoc.md

 - Which integrated chain does the coin reside on (Ethereum, Polygon or BNB Smart Chain)
 - What is the current USD value of a single coin

-For non-stable coins a ChainLink reference contract on Ethereum that tracks the current price needs to be available.
+For non-stable coins a Chainlink reference contract on Ethereum that tracks the current price needs to be available.
 See [Chainlink contracts on Ethereum mainnet](https://data.chain.link/ethereum/mainnet)